liyasthomas/lvr/README.md

 ### And coding style tests

-Explain what these tests test and why
+Explain what these tests test and why.

 ```
 Will be explained later